 In fact, venture capitalists look for businesses that are still in the planning stages or otherwise still early in their brand history.
-This is because venture capitalists get a say in company decision-making because of their stake in the company, so they want to be part of the brand from the very start.
-Ideally, your business should be less than two years in the making, and the younger, the better.
+Since venture capitalists end up with a share in the company, it’s often important for them to feel they can have a say in the decision-making process.
+This type of financing is ideal for businesses with less than two years of business history, and the younger, the better.

-Many venture capitalists consider themselves businesspeople, and may have experience in the industry that they’re looking to fund.
-As a partner of your company, your venture capitalist becomes a valuable source of expertise and advice as your company grows.
+Many venture capitalists consider themselves businesspeople and may have experience in the industry they’re looking to fund.
+As your company’s partner, your venture capitalist becomes a valuable source of expertise and advice as your company grows.

 Disadvantages of Venture Capital

-Venture capitalists are looking to get their investment back, even if it’s not in the form of traditional loan repayment.
-You need to be able to prove a high company valuation in the early stages of your business, which can be a real challenge when you haven’t gotten off the ground yet.
+Venture capitalists want a positive return on their investment, even if it’s not in the form of traditional loan repayment.
+You need to prove a high company valuation in the early stages of your business, which can be a real challenge when you haven’t gotten off the ground yet.

-For instance, early-equity investors often look for up to 20x returns, so if you receive a $1 million investment, you need to provide up to a $20 million return – which means you need to prove that your company’s likely to succeed enough to make that return happen.
+In general, early equity investors look for a gross internal return rate of about 30%, meaning you need to prove that your company’s likely to succeed enough to make that return happen.

-If you’re just 11% away from becoming a minority stake holder in your own business, that means that you don’t have as much freedom to exchange equity for capital later in your business’ history.
+If you become a minority stakeholder in your own business, that means that you don’t have as much freedom to exchange equity for capital later in your business’ history.

-Venture capitalists tend to be selective, often making only 1-2 deals per year.
-In some industries, such as tech, the market is even harder.
-That means you need to have an extremely solid pitch, and even then you can’t count on getting a deal.
+Venture capitalists tend to be selective, often making a small number of deals per year.
+In some industries, the market is even more challenging because venture capitalists typically seek business opportunities that will likely yield a higher return on their investment, such as large technology companies or healthcare-related businesses.
+That means you need to have an extremely solid pitch, and even then, you can’t count on getting a deal.

-Business loan alternatives can be a good traditional funding option for businesses that already have a presence established.
-Like any funding, it’s situational depending on your financial needs, but business loans have more flexibility than venture capital so they’re more likely to be a useful choice for your business.
+Business loan alternatives can be a suitable funding option for businesses that already have a presence established.
+Like any funding, it’s situational depending on your financial needs.
+Still, business loans often have more flexibility than venture capital, so they’re more likely to be a useful choice for your business.

 Advantages of Business Loans

-You aren’t limited to a single type of loan when you opt into taking out a business loan.
-Working capital loans and business lines of credit are two common sources of funding, and then you have traditional bank loans.
+With a traditional or alternative business loan, you can often find options where you aren’t limited to a single type of loan.
+Working capital loans and business lines of credit are two common sources of business funding.

-You can spend the funds on any business-related expense with no limitations.
-Whether you need to order product, pay vendors, get ahead on payroll, increase your marketing budget–it’s all the same to the lender.
+With many business loan options, you can spend the funds on any business-related expense with no limitations.
+Whether you need to order products, pay vendors, get ahead on payroll, increase your marketing budget–it’s all the same to the lender.

 Disadvantages of Business Loans

-Many traditional banks require a credit check and have rigorous credit standards, requiring a high personal or business credit score before they’ll agree to lending.
+Many large, traditional banks require a credit check and may have rigorous credit standards, requiring a high personal or business credit score before they’ll agree to lending.

-For many traditional business loans, you need to have an established track record with several years of successful operation.
-This can make it hard to get a loan if you’re a new business, but don’t have the high valuation needed for venture capital.
+For some business loans through larger, traditional banks, you may need to have an established track record which could include several years of successful operation.
+This can make it hard to get a loan if you’re a new business but don’t have the high valuation needed for venture capital.

-For the vast majority of growing businesses, a non-traditional business loan is the way to go.
-Venture capital financing companies can be a good opportunity if the stars align, but in most cases, it isn’t an appropriate funding solution.
-With the right education about business loans, you can find a funding source that works for you.
+For many growing businesses, a non-traditional business loan can be a great option.
+Venture capital financing companies can be a good opportunity if the stars align, but be sure you weigh the costs and benefits of this option.
+With the right research about business loans, you can find a funding source that works for you.